Suamere/user-groups/SPEAKERS-AND-TOPICS.md

   * Web Developer for @mozilla, co-founder of @codesyio, collaborator on @tulsawebdevs, @codefortulsa, and @techlahoma; husband, dad; crossfit, homebrew, soccer fan
 * Jonathan Bartlett
   * Chief Nerd in Charge at New Medio; author of several books on computer programming; coordinator for TulsaWebDevs; homeschool co-op instructor; director of The Blyth Institute; Masters in Theology from Phillips Theological Seminary
-* Suamere - Steven Fletcher
+* Steven Fletcher (contact: Steven, domain: WebFletch.com)
-  * Usually Independent Contractor, currently Enterprise Architect at Trevo, LLC.
-Nerd since birth, Programmer for 20+ Years.
-Purveyor of Principles.
+  * Steven started WebFletch in 2006, incorporated in 2007, with the goal to further businesses and dev communities in the ways of Service-Oriented Everything, now sub-categorized as MicroServices.
 * Carmen Long (twitter: @carmalou)
   * Carmen is a JavaScript developer with experience in Angular, Ionic, and Electron.
 By day she writes desktop apps with Electron, and by night she builds twitterbots and plays board games.
 Carmen is a frequent speaker at OKC.js and runs the Nerdy Girls codeClub.
 * Joshua Walcher (twitter: @josh_walcher)